 In that case, there were only 2 award seats left on that itinerary, but I have also run into this functioning as explained with fare buckets above.
 For example, three award seats might price at 45K miles each, but two award seats are 15K each.
 In those cases, I’ll book two at 15K each and expect to pay 45K just for the third seat (for a total of 15K + 15K + 45K = 75K miles) rather than paying 45K x 3 = 135K miles.

 There are some complications with this strategy.
 First of all, you often can’t easily book children separately from adults (if that’s possible to do, it will likely require a phone call).
-In my example above, if we had been booking that trip for 2 adults and 1 child, I would have booked the first two seats as 1 adult and 1 child and the additional separate revenue fare would have been 1 adult.
+In my example above, if we had been booking that trip for 2 adults and 1 child, I would have booked the first two seats as 1 adult and 1 child, and the additional separate revenue fare would have been 1 adult.
 In some cases, the price change could be drastic from one fare bucket to the next.
-I usually don’t worry much about that since many airline tickets can be cancelled for free within 24hrs of booking, so I could usually cancel the first couple of tickets in that scenario.
+Many airline tickets can be cancelled for free within 24 hours of booking, so I could usually cancel the first couple of tickets in that scenario.

-While you may have a hard time (for example) finding award availability for a nonstop flight directly from the US to Australia, you may find it much easier to find a flight from the US to Japan or Hong Kong or elsewhere in Asia and then find a second flight from Asia to Australia.
+While you may have a hard time finding award availability for a nonstop flight directly from the US to Australia, you may find it much easier to find a flight from the US to Japan, Hong Kong, or elsewhere in Asia and then find a second flight from Asia to Australia.
 In some cases, you can book this type of trip as a stopover and take advantage of the chance to visit an extra destination and easier award availability.
-I often find that while awards to a destination like Australia can be impossible to find from the US, they can be much easier to find from Asia — so building in that stopover can make it possible to get there when it seems impossible.
+I often find that while awards to a destination like Australia can be nearly impossible to find from the US, they can be much easier to find from Asia, so building in that stopover can make a big difference.
 See How to piece together an impossible award for more on this.

-The short story is that some programs allow a free stopover.
-Sometimes, that stopover can make the difference in terms of finding availability to your desired destination — and it can also make the travel experience go more smoothly when everyone can get a chance to adjust and sleep in a bed for a night or two on the way to a far-flung destination.
-Stopping over on the way can often give the kids time to adjust and get a full night’s sleep and/or run around and burn off some pent-up energy and that can be huge for everyone’s sanity.
+Some airline award programs allow a free stopover.
+We have often found that stopping over on the way to a far-flung destination gives the kids time to adjust and get a full night’s sleep and/or run around and burn off some pent-up energy in between trip segments, and that can be huge for everyone’s sanity.

 Note the difference between a layover (a connection of less than 24 hours) and a stopover (a connection time of 24 hours or more).
 Most programs allow a layover of up to 24 hours on an international award ticket (and potentially several of them).